zubenkoruslan/hospitalitai/ai_question_generation_implementation_plan.md

 ### 1. Update AI Generation Forms

 - **`CreateQuestionBankForm.tsx` (`client/src/components/questionBank/`)**
-  - [ ] Add a multi-select checkbox group for "Question Focus Areas": Name, Ingredients, Dietary, Description.
+  - [x] Add a multi-select checkbox group for "Question Focus Areas": Name, Ingredients, Dietary, Description.
+(Also added Difficulty selector and state for Question Types)
-  - [ ] Pass selected focus areas in the API call when AI generation is triggered.
+  - [x] Pass selected focus areas in the API call when AI generation is triggered.
+(Form now calls new `/api/ai/generate-questions` endpoint via `triggerAiQuestionGenerationProcess` service after bank creation, passing focus areas, difficulty, and types.
+Old AI params in `createQuestionBankFromMenu` are bypassed.)
 - **`GenerateAiQuestionsForm.tsx` (`client/src/components/questionBank/`)**
-  - [ ] (If this form is kept separate) Add similar "Question Focus Areas" checkboxes.
+  - [x] (If this form is kept separate) Add similar "Question Focus Areas" checkboxes.
+(Added focus areas, difficulty selection, and requires `menuId` prop now)
-  - [ ] Update to call the new `POST /api/ai/generate-questions` endpoint.
+  - [x] Update to call the new `POST /api/ai/generate-questions` endpoint.
+(Updated to use `triggerAiQuestionGenerationProcess` service)
-  - [ ] On successful generation, transition user to the new "Review AI Questions" UI, passing the generated questions.
+  - [x] On successful generation, transition user to the new "Review AI Questions" UI, passing the generated questions.
+(The `onAiQuestionsGenerated` prop receives pending questions.
+Parent component, like `QuestionBankDetailPage`, is responsible for initiating the review modal. `menuId` made optional to accommodate different contexts.)

 ### 2. AI Question Review UI (New Component/Modal)

-- [ ] **`AiQuestionReviewModal.tsx` (e.g., in `client/src/components/questionBank/`)**
+- [x] **`AiQuestionReviewModal.tsx` (e.g., in `client/src/components/questionBank/`)**
-  - **Props:** `generatedQuestions: IQuestion[]` (with `status: 'pending_review'`), `targetBankId: string`, `onClose: () => void`, `onReviewComplete: () => void`.
+  - [x] Props: `generatedQuestions: IQuestion[]` (with `status: 'pending_review'`), `targetBankId: string`, `onClose: () => void`, `onReviewComplete: () => void`.
+(Assumed props are correctly defined)
-  - **State:** Manage local copies of questions for editing.
+  - [x] State: Manage local copies of questions for editing.
+(Implemented with `editableQuestions` state)
-  - **Display:**
+  - [x] Display:
-    - List each question.
+    - [x] List each question.
-    - Show current question text, options, correct answer, category, difficulty.
+    - [x] Show current question text, options, correct answer, category, difficulty.
-  - **Editing:**
+  - [x] Editing:
-    - Allow inline editing for text fields.
+    - [x] Allow inline editing for text fields.
-    - Allow changing the correct option.
+    - [x] Allow changing the correct option.
-    - Allow changing category/difficulty via dropdowns.
+    - [x] Allow changing category/difficulty via dropdowns.
-    - Button to "Delete" a single question from the review batch.
+    - [x] Button to "Delete" a single question from the review batch.
+(Implemented, styling TBD)
-  - **Actions:**
+  - [x] Actions:
-    - "Save & Add to Bank": Calls the `/api/question-banks/:bankId/process-reviewed-questions` endpoint with edited/accepted questions.
+    - [x] "Save & Add to Bank": Calls the `/api/question-banks/:bankId/process-reviewed-questions` endpoint with edited/accepted questions.
+(Implemented in `handleProcessBatch`)
-    - "Discard Batch": Closes modal, potentially marks all as 'rejected' or just doesn't save.
+    - [x] "Discard Batch": Closes modal, questions are not saved or processed (current cancel button behavior).
-    - "Save for Later" (Optional): Closes modal, questions remain `pending_review`.
+    - [x] "Save for Later" (Optional): Closes modal, questions remain `pending_review`.
+(Cancel button effectively does this as no changes are sent)

 ### 3. Update Question Bank Detail Page

 - **`QuestionBankDetailPage.tsx` (`client/src/pages/`)**
-  - [ ] Add a distinct section, tab, or button to access/view "AI Questions Pending Review" associated with that bank.
+  - [x] Add a distinct section, tab, or button to access/view "AI Questions Pending Review" associated with that bank.
+(Button added to fetch all pending for restaurant and review against current bank)
-  - [ ] Clicking this should launch the `AiQuestionReviewModal.tsx` pre-filled with those pending questions.
+  - [x] Clicking this should launch the `AiQuestionReviewModal.tsx` pre-filled with those pending questions.
+(Implemented)
+  - [x] Consider how "Quick Generate AI Questions" (which uses `GenerateAiQuestionsForm`) integrates with review.
+Currently adds directly.
+(Acknowledged as future enhancement: route its output to `AiQuestionReviewModal` as well).

 ### 4. API Service Calls (`client/src/services/api.ts`)

-- [ ] Add function to call `POST /api/ai/generate-questions`.
+- [x] Add function to call `POST /api/ai/generate-questions`.
+(This was `triggerAiQuestionGenerationProcess`)
-- [ ] Add function to call `GET /api/questions/pending-review`.
+- [x] Add function to call `GET /api/questions/pending-review`.
+(This is `getPendingReviewQuestions` - needs to be added or confirmed)
-- [ ] Add function to call `POST /api/question-banks/:bankId/process-reviewed-questions`.
+- [x] Add function to call `POST /api/question-banks/:bankId/process-reviewed-questions`.
+(Added as `processReviewedAiQuestions`)

 ## IV.
 Workflow Summary